fwallenius/bq-usage-visualizer/README.md

 * Start by opening this template https://docs.google.com/spreadsheets/d/1pEDj-XFhpb6CkYU-bws0_nFOStWEjwasIcjvIOwIT2Q/edit?usp=sharing

-* Make a copy of the temple owned by yourself.
+* Make a copy of the tempate owned by yourself.

 * Open the "data" sheet and change the project ID cell to your project.